pdinklag/MinecraftStatsPlugin/README.md

 #### Plugin

 When you run the plugin for the first time, the file `config.yml` will be created.
-It has only two entries:
+It contains the following settings:

+* `binaries`
+  * `git` - The path to the `git` binary on the host.
+This will be filled automatically if possible.
+  * `python3` - The path to the `python3` binary on the host.
+This will be filled automatically if possible.

 * `target` - This is the path to where *MinecraftStats* will be installed.
 This should be under your webserver's document root.
 If you use dynmap, the plugin will automatically fill this in for you.
 * `updateInterval` - The stats will be updated every this many minutes.